opensearch-project/documentation-website/_install-and-configure/install-opensearch/docker.md

 docker-compose -f /path/to/your-file.yml up
 ```

 If this is your first time launching an OpenSearch cluster using Docker Compose, use the following example `docker-compose.yml` file.
 Save it in the home directory of your host and name it `docker-compose.yml`.
-This file will create a cluster that contains three containers: two containers running the OpenSearch service and a single container running OpenSearch Dashboards.
-These containers will communicate over a bridge network called `opensearch-net` and use two volumes, one for each OpenSearch node.
+This file creates a cluster that contains three containers: two containers running the OpenSearch service and a single container running OpenSearch Dashboards.
+These containers communicate over a bridge network called `opensearch-net` and use two volumes, one for each OpenSearch node.
 Because this file does not explicitly disable the demo security configuration, self-signed TLS certificates are installed and internal users with default names and passwords are created.

 ### Sample docker-compose.yml